-Our adventure to Banaue was wonderful and eventful — aside from the majestic beauty that we have witnessed in the Banaue Rice Terraces, we also had a very thrilling ride up to these highlands.
+Our adventure to Banaue, Philippines was wonderful and eventful — aside from the majestic beauty that we have witnessed in the Banaue Rice Terraces, we also had a very thrilling ride up to these highlands.
+(Humans of Banaue)

-But other than the views and the crazy driving experience, we also had a great time just walking around Banaue.
-We had a chance to observe and mingle with some locals and even played briefly with some kids (most of them just ended up staring at us though; I did have two white giants with me, haha!)
+But other than the views, we also had a great time just walking around Banaue.
+We had a chance to observe and mingle with some locals and even played briefly with some kids!

 So with this post, I would like to show you photos of the people that we have met and seen in and on our way to Banaue!